 Sanctuary Housing provides short-term shelter to those experiencing a temporary hardship or homelessness.

 Nehemiah Leadership Hall provides housing, community, and training for young emerging urban leaders.

 Open Door seeks to address poverty from its root causes and empower the youth in our area.

 The Learning Center provides children ages 3-12 a quality education founded upon high academics and Christian character development.

 The Downtown Youth Center is a place for urban youth to belong and flourish through Bible studies, activities, and one-on-one relationships.

-The Westside Youth Center reaches youth through discipleship and tutoring on the Westside of Denver.
+The Westside Youth Center reaches youth through sports ministry, evangelism and discipleship on the Westside of Denver.